 Many bathrooms feature a dynamic range of colors, including brown, beiges, grays, and more.
 Pink can make a vibrant addition to these spaces.
 Or it can make a softer one, adding another layer to a beautifully balanced palette.

-Pops of Blush
+Add Pops of Blush

 Pink can be a prominent color in your space without being the only color in your space.
-Here, it serves as a complement to darker shades, like emerald green and black.
+Here, blush serves as a complement to darker shades, like emerald green and black.
 Even just in pops of color, pink feels like a worthwhile addition to the room.

 Don’t be afraid to play with counterintuitive color combinations.
 You’re already starting in a pretty bold place—why let the experimentation stop there?
 Daring pairs, like rich reds and baby pinks, can sound awful in theory and look absolutely delightful in practice.